Skip to main content

 2. > Skincare Products

-Some may argue they’re unnecessary, but whenever I take eye cream products out of my skincare routine, I notice a difference.
-Dark circles deepen to purple, fine lines seem to get less fine — so an effective under eye cream has become my ultimate skincare holy grail.
-Many of the beautiful people I know claim to not use eye creams, and I don’t blame them.
+Some may argue they’re unnecessary, but many who take eye cream products out of their skincare routine notice the difference.
+Dark circles deepen to purple, fine lines seem to get less fine—so an effective under eye-cream becomes a must-have.
 There’s a weird prestige associated with anti-aging creams.
-No one bats an eyelash at eye creams that cost $80 or more — but do you have to pay that much just for eye creams that work?
+No one bats an eyelash at eye creams that cost $80 or more—but do you have to pay that much just for eye creams that work?

 If you’re a long-time reader of the blog, you’re probably already familiar with the most irritating, acne-inducing, allergic-reaction-causing ingredient of all time: snake oil.
-Not essential oil derived from snakes (ew), but scammy ingredients that are actually bad for your skin.
+Not the essential oil derived from snakes, but an expression that refers to ingredients that may be bad for your skin.

 Ingredients to avoid in eye creams